allolex/literally-cant-even/README.md

 ## Development

 1. Clone the repo
+2. Install `crxmake` to build for Chrome (`gem install crxmake`)
-2. Make changes for each browser
+3. Make changes for each browser
-3. Run `make` to get new packages.
+4. Run `make` to get new packages.
 Except for Safari.

 ## Credit